Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 13. San Cipriano River (Valle del Cauca)

 The San Cipriano River is a magical river that leads through pristine tropical rainforest with natural pools, little waterfalls and rich wildlife.
 You can ride through the jungle on the cute “Brujita” bamboo train, hike or tube on the river.
-San Cipriano can be reached in about 2 hours from Cali.
+Tours to San Cipriano are available from Cali, for example this tour at Civitatis.com*.
+Read more about Cali.

 San Cipriano River, waterfall near Cali Colombia